If you're roasting a turkey crown this year, we've got all the tips you need to cook the meat perfectly for a succulent Christmas dinner centrepiece.

 However, many turkey recipes specify a different oven temperature and if you cook the crown at a higher (see below) or lower temperature as specified by the recipe you are following, you will have to adjust the time.

-You may also have to adjust the time for the type of crown you have bought, a 3kg Kellybronze turkey crown, for example, is cooked for 1.5 hours at 180C/160C fan/gas4 by which point the internal temperature should be 60C (5 degrees less than recommended but perfectly safe with a Kellybronze).
+You may also have to adjust the time for the type of crown you have bought, a 3kg KellyBronze turkey crown, for example, is cooked for 1 hr 30 mins at 180C/160C fan/gas 4, by which point the internal temperature should be 60C (5 degrees less than recommended, but perfectly safe with a KellyBronze).
 It will then rise a further 5C as it rests.

 How do I know my turkey crown is cooked?

-Ideally you will use an oven thermometer to make this decision.
+Ideally, test it using an oven thermometer.
 Ovens vary and if you have put anything else in to cook at the same time, this can also affect the cooking time.

-The internal temperature of your turkey should be 65C when it is ready.
-You MUST then leave it to rest for 20 minutes and it will continue cooking through.
-The temperature will rise to 70C as it rests, which is the recommended temperature for cooked turkey according to the Food Standards Agency.
+The internal temperature of your turkey should be 70C when it is ready.
+This is the recommended temperature for cooked turkey according to the Food Standards Agency.
+You MUST then leave it to rest for 20 minutes, and it will continue cooking through.
 It's best to use a proper thermometer and not the red pop-out button sold with the turkey.

 - 50g butter